 Will Grass Grow Back After Dog Urine Damage?

-If you’ve been struggling to deal with the unsightly effects of dog urine killing grass, this question might be in the back of your mind.
+If you’ve been struggling to deal with the unsightly effects of dog urine burning grass, this question might be in the back of your mind.
 And for good reason!
+If you’re wondering how to repair lawn, don’t worry!
+You can absolutely help fix your yard from the damage that has already been done.

 If you’re putting in all this effort to limit the nitrogen compound concentration in your dog’s urine and taking care of your lawn with your solution of choice, you’re hoping your grass will grow back and that it won’t be for nothing.